AmplitudeAudio/doc-sdk/docs/integration/managing-game-objects.md

     Amplitude caches environment factors and only recalculates them when an entity moves or an environment changes.
 This is handled automatically during `AdvanceFrame()`.

 !!! note "Custom Environment Tracking"
     By default, Amplitude automatically computes environment factors using the zones you define.
-However, if your game has its own spatial awareness system (e.g., a custom physics or zone system), you can disable automatic computation by setting `track_environments: false` in your [engine configuration](../project/engine-config.md).
+However, if your game has its own spatial awareness system (e.g., a custom physics or zone system), you can disable automatic computation by setting `track_environments: false` in your [engine configuration](../project/engine-config.md#track_environments).
 When disabled, your game is responsible for computing and sending environment levels to the engine, and any zones defined in environments will be ignored.
-See the [engine configuration schema](../project/api.md) for more details.

 !!! tip "API Reference available"
     Check out the [API reference](../api/class_sparky_studios_1_1_audio_1_1_amplitude_1_1_environment.md) for the complete list of methods you can use with an Environment.